Sanskrit: Verbal forms

 The paradigm for the tense-aspect system in Sanskrit is the three-way contrast between the "present", the "aorist" and the "perfect" architecture.
 Vedic Sanskrit is more elaborate and had several additional tenses.
 For example, the Rigveda includes perfect and a marginal pluperfect.
 Classical Sanskrit simplifies the "present" system down to two tenses, the perfect and the imperfect, while the "aorist" stems retain the aorist tense and the "perfect" stems retain the perfect and marginal pluperfect.
-The classical version of the language has elaborate rules for both voice and the tense-aspect system to emphasize clarity, and this is more elaborate than in other Indo-European languages.
+The classical version of the language has elaborate rules for both voice and the tense-aspect system to emphasise clarity, and this is more elaborate than in other Indo-European languages.
 The evolution of these systems can be seen from the earliest layers of the Vedic literature to the late Vedic literature.

 The three verbal moods in Sanskrit are indicative, potential (optative), and imperative.

 Nominal forms

-Sanskrit recognizes three numbers—singular, dual, and plural.
+Sanskrit recognises three numbers—singular, dual, and plural.
 The dual is a fully functioning category, used beyond naturally paired objects such as hands or eyes, extending to any collection of two.
 The elliptical dual is notable in the Vedic Sanskrit, according to Jamison, where a noun in the dual signals a paired opposition.
 Illustrations include dyāvā (literally, "the two heavens" for heaven-and-earth), mātarā (literally, "the two mothers" for mother-and-father).
-A verb may be singular, dual or plural, while the person recognized in the language are forms of "I", "you", "he/she/it", "we" and "they".
+A verb may be singular, dual or plural, while the person recognised in the language are forms of "I", "you", "he/she/it", "we" and "they".

 There are three persons in Sanskrit: first, second and third.
 Sanskrit uses the 3×3 grid formed by the three numbers and the three persons parameters as the paradigm and the basic building block of its verbal system.

 The Sanskrit language incorporates three genders: feminine, masculine and neuter.
 All nouns have inherent gender.
 With some exceptions, personal pronouns have no gender.
 Exceptions include demonstrative and anaphoric pronouns.
 Derivation of a word is used to express the feminine.
 Two most common derivations come from feminine-forming suffixes, the -ā- (आ, Rādhā) and -ī- (ई, Rukminī).
 The masculine and neuter are much simpler, and the difference between them is primarily inflectional.
 Similar affixes for the feminine are found in many Indo-European languages, states Burrow, suggesting links of the Sanskrit to its PIE heritage.

 Pronouns in Sanskrit include the personal pronouns of the first and second persons, unmarked for gender, and a larger number of gender-distinguishing pronouns and adjectives.
 Examples of the former include ahám (first singular), vayám (first plural) and yūyám (second plural).
 The latter can be demonstrative, deictic or anaphoric.
 Both the Vedic and Classical Sanskrit share the sá/tám pronominal stem, and this is the closest element to a third person pronoun and an article in the Sanskrit language, states Jamison.